 (b) may provide for the period for which the section 51 election applies to be reinstated.

-[Section 52 amended by No. 51 of 2010 s.
+[Section 52 amended: No. 51 of 2010 s.
 28.]

 53. Permanent disqualification ends section 51 election period

 (1) If, before the end of a person’s section 51 election period, a court permanently disqualifies the person from holding or obtaining a driver’s licence, the period for which the section 51 election applies ends even though the year for which the election was made may not have elapsed.